-The Moche dominated the 2,500-square mile territory in northern Peru.
+The Moche dominated the 2,500-square mile (6,475-square kilometer) territory in northern Peru.
 They lived in the desert, and built extensive aqueducts to irrigate their land.
-Ceramics and mural left behind have led historians to believe that the Moche engaged in elaborate ritualized sacrifice.
+Ceramics and murals left behind have led historians to believe that the Moche engaged in elaborate ritualized sacrifice.
 Damage to temples, as well as information about weather patterns gathered by climate researchers, suggests that the Moche faced a series of intense floods and droughts that led to their demise.

 Huaca de Luna and Huaca del Sol are all located near the northern town of Trujillo.
 Trujillo is a popular destination based on its surfing beaches and colonial architecture.
 Take a closer look at its ancient past during your visit.
 Although not open to the public, visitors can admire the Huaca del Sol from the outside.
 It is the largest adobe structure in the world.
 Huaca de la Luna has intricate murals that depict the Moche decapitator god, part of the reason archaeologists believe this temple may have served as the site of human sacrifice.
 Excavations have also uncovered the remains of 40 men buried within the temple.

 Trujillo is home to Museo Casinelli, with its notorious cache of erotic Moche ceramics.
 Much of this collection had to be purchased from grave robbers.
 Also visit Trujillo’s Museo de Arqueología, for a more in-depth look at the Moche ceramics discovered in the area.